By Ellen Martin, CNM, MS, FACNM

 Chair, FACNM Board of Governors

-Applications are now available for advancement to Fellowship within the ACNM.
-Members who are interested in becoming one of up to ten Fellows-at-Large to be inducted at the 2013 ACNM Annual Meeting are invited to apply.
+Applications will be available after January 12, 2015 for advancement to Fellowship within the ACNM.
+Members who are interested in becoming a Fellows-at-Large to be inducted at the 2015 ACNM Annual Meeting are invited to apply.

 Current roster of ACNM Fellows